dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 ## Future work

 One improvement is one making `HyperbandSearchCV` perform better for initial searches.
-Some basic internals of Hyperband can be tweaked.
-This work has started in [dask/dask-ml #532].
+Some basic internals of Hyperband can be tweaked, which has started in [dask/dask-ml #532].

 [dask/dask-ml #532]:https://github.com/dask/dask-ml/pull/532

-The biggest improvement I see is allowing `HyperbandSearchCV` to work with any model that implements `fit` for computationally constrained problems.
-Right now, `HyperbandSearchCV` only works with models that implement `partial_fit`.
-This expansion is supported by the mathematical justification and mentioned in [the Hyperband paper][hyperband-paper].
+The biggest improvement I see is treating *dataset size* as the scarce resource that needs to be preserved instead of *training time*.
+This would allow Hyperband to work with any model, instead of only models that implement `partial_fit`.

 Serialization is an important part of the distributed Hyperband implementation in `HyperbandSearchCV`.
 Scikit-learn and PyTorch can easily handle this because